cadel560x/GestureBasedUI/README.md

   <script src="https://js.leapmotion.com/leap.rigged-hand-0.1.4.min.js"></script>
 ```
 #### Drawing Hands
-To draw hands on the map, since its a 2D map, we take only XY values of the hand's palm on the current frame, scale accordingly to map's zoom, add to origin's latitude and longitude.
+To draw hands on the map, since its a 2D map, I take only XY values of the hand's palm on the current frame, scale accordingly to map's zoom, add to origin's latitude and longitude.
 Doing so, the position in the map to draw the hand is obtained.
-We then use a built-in fuction of google map's api that allows drawing custom markers on the map to draw the hand icon on the newly obtained latitude and logitude.
+I then use a built-in fuction of google map's api that allows drawing custom markers on the map to draw the hand icon on the newly obtained latitude and logitude.
 ```js
 newCenter = new google.maps.LatLng(origin.lat() + (hand.stabilizedPalmPosition[1]  *
                     scaling), origin.lng() + (hand.stabilizedPalmPosition[0] * scaling));